Ludo Martens

-Ludo Martens (12 March 1946 – 5 June 2011) was a Belgian far-left activist who founded and served as the first leader of the Workers' Party of Belgium.
+Ludo Martens (12 March 1946 – 5 June 2011) was a Belgian radical-left activist who founded and served as the first leader of the Workers' Party of Belgium.
 He wrote several works on the political history of Central Africa and the Soviet Union.

 In 1968, Martens founded the group Alle macht aan de arbeiders (All Power to the Workers), which became the Workers' Party of Belgium in 1979.
 He served as president of the Workers' Party until 2008.
 Martens was the last foreigner to meet North Korean president Kim Il Sung before his death on 8 July 1994.
 According to a press release by the Workers' Party, Martens died on the morning of 5 June 2011 after a long illness.

 Biography

 Martens was born in 1946, as the eldest son of a furniture manufacturer.
 He grew up in Wingene, West Flanders, Belgium.
 While at school, he showed talent in linguistics and became a newspaper editor.
 He also had an interest in music and poetry.
-In 1965, Ludo entered the Louvain University to study medicine and during that time he became active in the Katholiek Vlaams Hoogstudentenverbond.
-Ludo got expelled from his university after writing an article about pedophilia within the church on Our Life, the magazine which he ran in the university.
+In 1965, Martens entered the Louvain University to study medicine and during that time he became active in the Katholiek Vlaams Hoogstudentenverbond.
+Martens got expelled from his university after writing an article about pedophilia within the church on Our Life, the magazine which he ran in the university.
 He was influenced by the student movements in 1968.
 Having visited Berlin, where he came into contact with Marxist–Leninist German students, he introduced the thought of Marxism into the Belgian student movement.

-In 1971, Ludo founded the Alle macht aan de arbeiders (AMADA) party, which renamed itself into the Workers' Party of Belgium in 1979.
+In 1971, Martens founded the Alle macht aan de arbeiders (AMADA) party, which renamed itself into the Workers' Party of Belgium in 1979.
 He was the last communist leader to meet Kim Il Sung, two weeks before the latter's death.
-Kim told Ludo: "I think it is very good that you have written a book about Stalin.
-I intend to read it".
-In 1999, Ludo requested his party to relieve him of the post of party president, a position he had held since the founding of the party, as he wished to pursue his passion for work in the Congo.
+Kim told Martens: "I think it is very good that you have written a book about Stalin.
+I intend to read it."
+In 1999, Martens requested his party to relieve him of the post of party president, a position he had held since the founding of the party, as he wished to pursue his passion for work in the Congo.
 The request was granted.
 In nearly a decade, following 1999, he wrote his book on Laurent Kabila and the Congolese revolution, while at the same time helping to lay the foundations of a communist party in the Democratic Republic of the Congo.
-Ludo died on the afternoon of June 5, 2011 after a long illness.
+Martens died on the afternoon of 5 June 2011 after a long illness.